warestack/platform/backend/node-js-express/node-js-express-postgresql/README.md

 ## Dependencies

-This seed uses:
+This blueprint uses:

 - [Express.js](https://expressjs.com/): A fast, minimalist web framework for Node.js.
 - [PG](https://github.com/brianc/node-postgres): Non-blocking PostgreSQL client for Node.js.
 - [PgHstore](https://github.com/scarney81/pg-hstore): A node package for serializing and deserializing JSON data.
-- [Sequelize](https://sequelize.org/): Elegant ORM for any kind of SQL databases (in this seed we have PostgreSQL).
+- [Sequelize](https://sequelize.org/): Elegant ORM for any kind of SQL databases (in this blueprint we have PostgreSQL).

 ## Local Development

-This seed uses environment variables for configuration:
+This blueprint uses environment variables for configuration:

 - Make sure to set up your `.env` file by using `.env.example` as a reference.
 - Adjust the values in `.env` as necessary to match your setup.